 Undergraduate students are encouraged to apply to the NSF-sponsored

-paid summer research experience in Bioinformatics, Genetics & Genomics, Cellular and Molecular
+Bioinformatics, Genetics & Genomics, Cellular and Molecular Biology, Plant Biology,

-Biology, Plant Biology, Neuroscience, and Cancer Biology.
-Approximately 25 students a year
+Neuroscience, and Cancer Biology.
+Approximately 25 students a year are selected

-are selected from around the world to work side-by-side with CSHL Investigators and
+from around the world to work side-by-side with CSHL Investigators and gain

-The Schatzlab is housed in the Koch Building on the hillside campus of Cold
+The Schatzlab is housed in the top floor of Malone Building in the Computer Science

 Schatzlab members have access to considerable computational resources, including